The Universal Periodic Review

 Human rights are a part of everyone’s daily lives – they are the rights that concern equality and personal freedom.
 Feeling safe and like a valuable member of society irrespective of your disability, gender, age, sexual orientation, religion or colour is a human right.
 The right to get married and start a family, get an education and receive medical care is a human right.
 Human rights are everyone’s rights; a society with human rights is a happy society.

 The human rights review is based on various reports that are independent of each other.
-In response to the national report of Estonia, the Equal Treatment Network will submit its shadow report to the UN in July.
+In response to the national report of Estonia, the Equal Treatment Network submitted its shadow report to the UN in October.
 This gives even the quietest voice a chance to be heard.
 Whilst the report of the Ministry of Foreign Affairs is a look at human rights through the eyes of the state, the role of non-governmental organisations (NGOs) is to make the voice of people heard at the international level.

 Truth and rights

 Share your experience at the event Truth and Rights: Are Your Human Rights Protected?

 Rapla, 19 February | Narva, 4 March | Kuressaare, 11 March | Pärnu, 12 March | Rõuge, 9 September (cancelled) | Jõgeva, 10 September (cancelled) | Tapa, 18 September

 Public meetings will be held throughout Estonia in February and March, and everyone is welcome to attend.
 Come and share your opinion of the problems we have in guaranteeing human rights or how we can be an example to other countries.
 There are no wrong answers!
 The meetings give everyone an opportunity to share their thoughts with the members of the Equal Treatment Network in a free and relaxed atmosphere.
 Complete privacy is guaranteed: if you prefer, you can discuss your experiences with one person and the collected information will not be linked to anyone personally.